 The Skywalk

-Entrance fees to Sky Adventures Skywalk hanging bridges are $41 USD for adults and $28 USD for kids (5-12 years old).
-If you are a student, the price drops to $33 USD.
-This price includes your entrance fee, a tour guide speaking either English or Spanish and a digital trail map.
+Entrance fees to Sky Adventures Skywalk hanging bridges with a Spanish or English speaking guide are $49 USD for adults and $34 USD for kids (5-12 years old).
+If you are a student, the price drops to $41 USD.
+You will also receive a digital trail map.

 Mistico

-The Mistico Park entrance fee is $26.86 USD for adults and $19.45 USD for youth between 11 and 18.
+The Mistico Park entrance fee is $28 USD for adults and $18 USD for youth between 11 and 18.
 Children 10 and under are free to enter the hanging bridges.
-Prices cover a basic entrance fee and a self-guided experience (so no tour guide).
+This price covers a basic entrance fee and a self-guided experience (so no tour guide).

 While Mistico is certainly cheaper than Sky Adventures, it is important to consider whether you are looking for a guided experience or not.
 If you’re looking to wander at your own pace throughout the park, Mistico’s self-guided experience is a great option.